lmfarinas/laguna-lake-ARG-Analysis/ARG-Quantification-Workflow.md

 ## ARG Profiling by subtype

 For profiling by ARG subtype, we only considered relatively abundant ARG types (overall abundance > 0.009 cpc).
-Subtypes were also grouped arbitrarily prior to quantification, with groupings primarily based on [CARD](https://card.mcmaster.ca/) gene families.
+Subtypes were also grouped arbitrarily, with groupings primarily based on [CARD](https://card.mcmaster.ca/) gene families.
 The data was visualized using a stacked bar chart.
 More details on these groupings can be found in the R script below.

 ```r
 # ARG_subtype_bars.R